Hi, I’m Ian!

 Fastforwarding to today where I celebrate over 10 years of teaching about personal development and sharing self-help knowledge, I am still as passionate as that Sunday afternoon when everything became clear.

 Ian Renaud is the founder of the SIMPLE7 framework – a proven system that helps soul-searching individuals free themselves from lingering suffering through self-knowledge and accomplish exactly what they want in a simpler way.
 Started as a search for ‘an easier way’, the SIMPLE7 framework proved to be the real deal time and time again for all kinds of people.
 And a new framework for freedom was born.

 His “I get what I give” philosophy is openly reflected in his “BE Yourself” attitude.

 Ian’s mission is to help people help themselves by sharing his knowledge through transformational trainings, authentic content and original products.
 Self-awareness combined with self-help is one of the driving force behind healthy habits, heart-felt decisions, conscious performance and profound happiness, which in turn supports a better world.

 His first book, Cessez de Tourner en Rond!, was published in late 2008 and sold out by the end of 2009.
-The English version, Know Thyself and Move Forward, is now available and his second title is due out in early 2018.
+The English version, Know Thyself and Move Forward, is now available and his fifth title is due out in early 2018.